Great Western Hotel, Newquay: History

-The Great Western Railway gave £2,000 towards the building of the hotel.
 In January 1879 the hotel was completed and it officially opened on 7 April 1879.
 It was the first in a string of hotels designed to appeal to the renewed interest in Cornwall as a winter resort for the middle classes.

-Royal Visit
+The Hotel is mentioned in Hartnoll's Illustrated Newquay Guide And Visitor's Hand-book in 1884:

+The Great Western, near the station, a handsome, modern edifice, fitted with every convenience and luxury, and occupying a commanding position on the upper cliffs, with a magnificent sea view.
+The interior arrangements are of a very high order, and the visitor will find the establishment in no way inferior to first-class hotels in other watering-places.
+The proprietor and manager is Mr. G. R. Roberts.

-On a tour of Cornwall in May 1926, The Prince (Edward VIII) met the Duchy tenants at the hotel, and took tea with them in company with Sir Walter Peacock, Mr. Webster, Mr. Stainer, Duchy stewards.
+On a tour of Cornwall in May 1926, The Prince of Wales, later Edward VIII, met the Duchy tenants at the hotel, and took tea with them in company with Sir Walter Peacock, Mr. Webster, Mr. Stainer, Duchy stewards.

+In 2024, a commemorative plaque was unveiled to honor the building as Newquay's first hotel and its architect.

 Architecture

 The original 1879 building resembled a large country house with pitched roofs, gable ends and attic windows.
 In 1931 the original modest two storey gabled building was altered beyond recognition to the current symmetrical art-deco style building, consisting of three storeys with smooth external render, painted frontages, symmetrical sash windows and rusticated quoin detailing to corners.

-The Hotel is recognised as a historic building and is recorded on The Historic Environment Record of Cornwall.
+The Hotel is recognised as a local historic building and is recorded on The Historic Environment Record of Cornwall.

 Great Western Beach

 Before the railway came to Newquay in 1876, the beach was known as Bothwick Sands.
-It wasn't until the Great Western Hotel was built in 1879, (overlooking the beach) that it was gradually became known as Great Western Beach, although on many Ordnance Survey maps and holiday guides until the 1960's both names were mentioned.
+It wasn't until the Great Western Hotel was built in 1879, (overlooking the beach) that it gradually became known as Great Western Beach, although on many Ordnance Survey maps and holiday guides until the 1960s both names were mentioned.
 Despite the name being linked to the hotel, the beach is a public amenity.